 8 Diabetes-Friendly Desserts!

 The holiday season is upon us!
-‘Tis the season for holiday parties and family get togethers.
-And what’s a party without decadent and delicious desserts?
-But many people living with type 2 diabetes avoid dessert at all costs since most traditional sweet treats are full of sugar and carbs.
+'Tis the season for holiday parties and family get-togethers.
+And what's a party without decadent and delicious desserts?
+However, many people living with type 2 diabetes avoid dessert at all costs since most traditional sweet treats are full of sugar and carbs.
 But it doesn’t have to be that way!
 You can indulge your sweet tooth this holiday season without negatively affecting your blood glucose levels!

-Check out these diabetes-friendly dessert recipes that you can make at your next holiday gathering!
+Check out these diabetes-friendly dessert recipes you can make for your next holiday gathering!

 1. Reduced Carb Pumpkin Pie

-The average slice of pumpkin pie contains approximately 46 grams of carbohydrates.
-For those of you who choose to follow a reduced carbohydrate diet you may have put pumpkin pie on the “Forbidden Foods” list.
+The average slice of pumpkin pie has about 46 grams of carbohydrates.
+For those of you who choose to follow a reduced carbohydrate diet, you may have put pumpkin pie on the “Forbidden Foods” list.
 But what if you could enjoy a lower carbohydrate version of a holiday favorite?